built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 Workspaces & Pages are no longer shown by default in the Home UI - We now provide APIs to be able to fetch saved pages and return them in the search results yourself.
 If you want to implement workspaces then you will need to do that through your workspace platform.

-The save icon is present on your browser's window and by default it will save your page to indexdb.
+The save icon is present on your browser's window and by default it will save your page to indexedDB.
 Version 5 provides APIs to get these pages.
 You can also specify a different storage location (e.g. you may decide you want to save them to a rest endpoint).

 If you have existing pages from version 1-4 that you need to migrate please contact support@openfin.co who can either help or put you in touch with a solution engineer.
 Documentation on migration approaches will also be available on the OpenFin site.